-- Required Uniform: - o Black and white vertically striped short-sleeve knit shirt with the V-neck collar (last year is 2016-17). - Starting in 2016-17 the new gray v-neck w/ black pin stripe shirt may be worn if all members of the officating team have it for competition.
-The gray pin stripe shirt will be mandatory for the post season, then completely mandatory for the 2017-18 season. - The American flag is worn on the left shoulder with a green OHSAA logo on the left breast area of the shirt. - o Black full length trousers, black socks, black officiating shoes and black belt if necessary. - Emblems and patches are not permitted on the officiating uniform.
+- Required Uniform: - The gray pin stripe shirt will be mandatory for the post season, then completely mandatory for the 2017-18 season. - The American flag is worn on the left shoulder with a green OHSAA logo on the left breast area of the shirt. - o Black full length trousers, black socks, black officiating shoes and black belt if necessary. - Emblems and patches are not permitted on the officiating uniform.
 Exception: An American flag patch/emblem is optional and, if worn, shall be on the left sleeve approximately two inches below the shoulder with the star field facing to the front. - Jewelry shall not be worn except for a wedding band and/or a medical alert necklace or bracelet.
 A religious medallion which is not visible is permitted.
-A watch is permitted only when an official has a duty for timing during the contest. - o A black warm-up jacket with OWOA logo is required for all varsity officials. - o Red & green wrist bands, colored flip disc, recommend a black plastic whistle with a black lanyard. - o The whistle must be loud enough to be heard at large multi-team events.
+A watch/timing device is permitted only when an official has a duty for timing during the contest, and shall be worn under the wrist band. - o A black warm-up jacket with OWOA logo is required for all varsity officials. - o Red & green wrist bands, colored flip disc, recommend a black plastic whistle with a black lanyard. - o The whistle must be loud enough to be heard at large multi-team events.
 A black plastic pea-less whistle is recommended for use.
 Every official should carry an extra whistle in his/her jacket.